AI, Microsoft 365 Managed IT & Compliance Automation for Mortgage Companies - Encompass, Interfaces & Cybersecurity | MWS Blog

 Not every system in your stack supports modern APIs.
 Middleware platforms handle the translation between legacy file-based systems and modern API-connected platforms.

-Microsoft Azure Logic Apps, MuleSoft, and mortgage-specific middleware tools handle this translation layer.
+Microsoft Azure Logic Apps and mortgage-specific middleware tools handle this translation layer.
 They monitor connections, retry failed transfers, and log every data exchange for compliance purposes.

 AI adoption among mortgage lenders jumped from 15% in 2023 to 38% in 2024.
 The most common deployment: document classification and data extraction.
-AI reads a W-2, identifies the income fields, and populates your LOS.
+AI reads a W-2, identifies the income fields, and populates your loan origination system.
 What took a processor 15 minutes happens in seconds.

 Lenders using AI document automation increased processing capacity by 3,000 applications per month without adding staff.